BStarcheus/gym-coup/README.md

 # Coup RL Gym Environment

-gym-coup contains the Coup game logic and the [OpenAI Gym](https://gym.openai.com/) environment to simulate a complete 2-player game.
+gym-coup is a Gym environment for a 2-player version of the deception-based board game Coup.

+The env mostly follows the [OpenAI Gym](https://github.com/openai/gym) API spec, but also takes inspiration from [PettingZoo](https://github.com/Farama-Foundation/PettingZoo) to support multiple agents.

 ## Installation
 ```bash